-Annual/Semiannual Reports ("Financial Reports"): The Funds' Financial Reports provide additional information about the Funds' investments.
-In the Funds' annual report, you will find a discussion of the market conditions and investment strategies that significantly affected a Fund's performance during its last fiscal year.
+Annual/Semiannual Reports ("Financial Reports"): Additional information about a Fund's investments is available in the Fund's Financial Reports to shareholders and in Form N-CSR.
+In a Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semiannual financial statements.

-You can get free copies of the SAI, the Financial Reports, and other information and answers to your questions about the Funds by contacting your financial adviser, or the Funds at:
+You can get free copies of the current Financial Reports, Form N-CSR, other information such as Fund financial statements that the Fund files on Form N-CSR, prospectus, or SAI and other information and answers to your questions about the Funds by contacting your financial adviser, or the Funds at: